 Licenses and Certifications

-If you need to travel for business, keep those hotel or rental car receipts as those can be taken off the top when figuring out how much you owe at the end of the year.
+If you need to travel for business, keep those receipts for hotel, rental cars, cab fees, parking fees, tolls, and other travel expenses as those can be deducted when figuring out how much you owe at the end of the year.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.